The Manor House, Sedgefield: Architecture

 As a result of his London influences Robert Wright brought with him to his mansion house many architectural features that were probably not seen before in the area.
-He was related to Sir Christopher Wren through his mother Susan (née Wren) whose father was Matthew Wren, Bishop of Ely who was the uncle of Sir Christopher Wren and thereby Susan and Sir Christopher Wren were cousins.
-There is no suggestion that Sir Christopher Wren was responsible for the Manor House however his influence is apparent.
-Wood paneling and the fireplace in the cellar kitchen are similar to those seen in Sir Christopher Wren's extension to Hampton Court Palace completed for Queen Anne.
+He was related to Sir Christopher Wren through his mother Susan (née Wren) whose father was Matthew Wren, Bishop of Ely who was the uncle of Sir Christopher Wren, and thereby Susan and Sir Christopher Wren were cousins.
+There is no suggestion that Sir Christopher Wren was responsible for the Manor House, however his influence is apparent.
+Wood panelling and the fireplace in the cellar kitchen are similar to those seen in Sir Christopher Wren's extension to Hampton Court Palace completed for Queen Anne.
 There was reputed to be a fine wood carving by Dutch carver Grinling Gibbons above a fireplace, described by Nikolaus Pevsner as a Carolean-style carved overmantel; wood carvings by Grinling Gibbons are numerous in Hampton Court Palace.
 The carving was lost in a fire in the north block of the Manor House in November 1947.

-"The manor-house, a large well-designed three-story brick building on the west side of the market-place, now used as District Council offices, has a mural sundial dated 1707.
+"The manor-house, a large well-designed three-storey brick building on the west side of the market-place, now used as District Council offices, has a mural sundial dated 1707.
 Over the mantelpiece in the boardroom is a carving attributed to Grinling Gibbons."

-The Manor House is built in the classic style of Queen Anne architecture with the key features of bi-lateral symmetry, rows of painted sash windows, stone quoins emphasizing the corners and box-like double-pile plans two rooms deep.
+The Manor House is built in the classic style of Queen Anne architecture, with the key features of bi-lateral symmetry, rows of painted sash windows, stone quoins emphasizing the corners and box-like double-pile plans two rooms deep.

 In some ways the Manor House is a contrast of crude and fine.
-It is faced front and rear with red brick which was unusual in the north at the time and used in the new architecture of London that followed the Great Fire of 1666 (for example Newcastle House in Lincoln's Inn Fields), however the bricks of the Manor House though described by Nikolaus Pevsner as 'consciously fashionable' on close inspection are crude and often show dark patches from their firing.
+It is faced front and rear with red brick which was unusual in the north at the time, and used in the new architecture of London that followed the Great Fire of 1666 (for example Newcastle House in Lincoln's Inn Fields), however the bricks of the Manor House though described by Nikolaus Pevsner as “consciously fashionable’, on close inspection are crude and often show dark patches from their firing.
 The gable ends are of crude local sandstone.
 The house has many of the features of a Queen Anne Style mansion house but not all, for example it does not have a full central triangular pediment.
 The materials and architecture probably reflect what was available in the area at the time.